eunseok-lee/spin_atom_CE3/README.md

 Although they developed for the layered Li_[p]Ni_[q]Mn_[r]Co_[s]Va_[2-p-q-r-s]O_2, the sub-programs 2)~4) can also be applied for any material system with 5x3 DOF at each lattice site if the classification of cluster functions and mapping from atomic clusters to cluster function are provided.

 * * *
-k-NN algorithm for anomaly detection was implemented into data_to_corr_mat (sub-program 2).
+*** Updates

-* * *
+- k-NN algorithm for anomaly detection was implemented into data_to_corr_mat (sub-program 2).
-Backpropagation in artificial neural network architectures was implemended into link_to_ann (sub-program 3a) in version 2.
+- Backpropagation in artificial neural network architectures was implemended into link_to_ann (sub-program 3a) in version 2.